-When your Body Mass Index, BMI, is above thirty, the chances of blood clots developing in the deep vein of your legs becomes higher.
+When your Body Mass Index, BMI, is above thirty, the chances of blood clots developing in the deep vein of your legs become higher.
 Being obese means that body fats are deposited all over your body in large amounts.
-They can start squeezing the veins or leaving very little room for them, and this can result in the formation of clots.
+They can start squeezing the veins or leaving very little room for them, resulting in the formation of clots.

 Inherited Blood Disorders

-Some conditions run in families and scientists are yet to find ways of preventing parents from passing their genes to their offspring.
+Some conditions run in families, and scientists are yet to find ways of preventing parents from passing their genes to their offspring.
 Some of these conditions can cause your blood to be thicker than normal.
-Thick blood tends to clot more often, so people with such conditions are at a higher risk of developing chronic deep vein thrombosis.
+Thick blood tends to clot more often, so people with such conditions are more likely to develop chronic deep vein thrombosis.

 Some lifestyle choices put you at a higher risk of developing severe medical conditions like DVT.
 Smoking is a habit that people develop, and it usually makes one’s blood cells stickier than normal.
 The presence of sticky blood cells increases the chances of one developing blood clots in the deep veins of the legs.

-Exercising on a regular basis keeps your muscles active and your heart healthy, meaning it will pump blood more efficiently.
+Exercising regularly keeps your muscles active and your heart healthy, meaning it will pump blood more efficiently.
 Being inactive causes your muscles to relax, especially those of the lower legs.
 It makes it hard for blood to move around or circulate in the lungs as it should.
 Inactive or relaxed leg muscles increase the chances of one developing blood clots.